Content Page Personalization¶

 When multiple Experiences target the same Segment, Liferay DXP shows the active one next to the Experience’s name.

-To better understand how the Experiences’ precedence works, consider this example of a Content Page with four custom Experiences:
+To better understand how the Experiences’ preference works, consider this example of a Content Page with four custom Experiences:

 Anonymous User and Anonymous User Promotions, which apply to the non-authenticated user Segment.